THE DREAMER PROJECT

 If the world is an illusion, can we still live in it, make meaning, and find joy?

-These are not rhetorical questions; they are working hypotheses tested through practice.
+These are not rhetorical questions; they are working premises explored through practice.
 The exercises of the Dreamer Project—like the Four Cs or Piece of Mind—exist to help you try them for yourself.

 TENSION